Oombulgurri Community, Western Australia: Coronial inquest into Aboriginal deaths

-A police task force, Operation Sheepshank, began after a report was compiled on an alleged paedophile ring at the Aboriginal community of Kalumburu, in the Kimberley resulting in arrests of three men and a juvenile from Oombulgurri.

 Closure

 In October 2010, the government of Western Australia announced plans to close the community of Oombulgurri, as its population had decreased from 150 to less than 50.
 In February 2011, the government was reportedly considering a number of proposals about the community's future once all the residents had moved out, including converting it into a tourism retreat or a juvenile justice facility.
 On 1 March 2011, the community's only store was dismantled and removed by boat.
 As of 2 March 2011, only seven residents still remained in Oombulgurri.
 Shortly before Christmas of 2011, the remaining residents were relocated to Wyndham.
 In 2014 the state government demolished most of the buildings at the site, despite opposition by former residents and a campaign to prevent the demolition by Amnesty International Australia.

 Access

 Oombulgurri is only reliably accessible by boat or by air, as the unsealed track leading from Home Valley Station to the community is washed out most of the year due to the wet season; the total road distance from the nearest town, Wyndham, is about 210 km.
 There is an airstrip nearby for light aircraft.
+Access is also possible via a dirt road from Kalumburu; the distance from there to Oombulgurri is 308 km.